mcrott/Quant-Bio-Lab/Lecture 1/Lecture_1_README.md

 5.1% of the genome has not been sequenced

-The poisson distribution  is shifted to the right in comparison to the genome coverage data from 30000 reads.
+The poisson distribution is overlaid with the coverage distribution/histogram.

 ## 1.5

 0.0031000000000000003 % of the genome has been sequenced with 0 reads.
-Poisson distribution is pretty much the same as 1.4.
-Its shifted to the right in comparison to the coverage data from 100000 reads.
+Same with 1.4.
+The poisson distribution is on top of the coverage distribution.

 ## 1.6
 0.0006000000000000001 % of the genome has been sequenced with 0 reads.
+Both the poisson and normal distribution fit the data extremely well.
+Most likely due to greater coverage of the genome with the 30x read.

 ## 2.1
 Duplicate edges are present, total was 14 uniques